Big1533/sdl_android_guides/docs/Uploading Files and Graphics/index.md

 });
 ```

-#### Multiple files:
+#### Multiple files

-To delete multiple files, pass in a list with the names of the files you want to delete.
+To delete multiple files, call `deleteRemoteFilesWithNames()` and pass in a list with the names of the files you want to delete.
 You can optionally pass in a `MultipleFileCompletionListener`.

 ```java
 sdlManager.getFileManager().deleteRemoteFilesWithNames(remoteFiles, new MultipleFileCompletionListener() {